 August 2012 - Oakwell Hall has been awarded its eighth successive green flag.
 Don't they look impressive on the pictures?

 August 2011: I am delighted to report that we just heard from Visit England that all five museum sites in Kirkless - including Oakwell Hall - have achieved VAQAS (Visitor Attraction Quality Assurance Scheme) accreditation.

-Inspections took place using VAQAS mystery shoppers over the easter period.
+Inspections took place using VAQAS mystery shoppers over the Easter period.
 We join 25 sites in West Yorkshire with the accreditation including Harewood House, National Media Museum and Yorkshire Sculpture Park.

 2009: Oakwell Hall Country Park in Birstall has been awarded its fifth successive Green Flag for excellence in green space management.
-Richard Aspinall, who heads the four-strong Ranger team at the 110-acre country park, said this outstanding success was down to the continuing efforts of staff and vounteers, including the Friends of Oakwell group, to carry out improvements at the site.
+Richard Aspinall, who heads the four-strong Ranger team at the 110-acre country park, said this outstanding success was down to the continuing efforts of staff and volunteers, including the Friends of Oakwell group, to carry out improvements at the site.

 "Each year we have to be able to demonstrate that improvement of the site is ongoing.
-Since our Green Flag award last year there has been half a kilometer of new footpaths laid, the 'Fiddleheads and Fernblades' sculpture installed, the renovation and redesign of the garden in front of Oakwell Hall, a new website and new interpretation panels around the site, a Yorkshire in Bloom silver gilt award and the start of a boardwalk and ponds project with the BTCV volunteer group," he explained.
+Since our Green Flag award last year there have been half a kilometre of new footpaths laid, the 'Fiddleheads and Fernblades' sculpture installed, the renovation and redesign of the garden in front of Oakwell Hall, a new website and new interpretation panels around the site, a Yorkshire in Bloom silver gilt award and the start of a boardwalk and ponds project with the BTCV volunteer group," he explained.